ankurdhar07/python-note-and-projects/projects/Smart Ticket Price Calculator/README.md

 - 🖥 Easy to use — Works in any Python-supported terminal.

-📂 Project Structure
+📂 Project Structure:

 Smart-Ticket-Price-Calculator/
-│── ticket_price.py     # Main Python script
+│── main.py     # Main Python script
 │── README.md           # Documentation

-🚀 How to Run
+🚀 How to Run:

 1. Clone or Download this project.

 2. Make sure you have Python 3.x installed.